xunne899/tgc-js-dom-set-2-questions/README.md

 Each folders may contain multiple questions.
 Each question is in one folder.

+## Setup

+1. Click on the button that says `Fork`

+2. Open with Gitpod

 ## Instructions

 1. Each folder is one question